robertjkeck2/cedar/README.md

 	<img src="assets/img/cedar.png" width="100" height="100">
 	<h1>Cedar</h1>
 	<p>
-		<b>Log personal notes directly from your command line</b>
+		<b>A personal log, directly from your command line</b>
 	</p>
 	<br>
 	<br>
 </div>

-Cedar is a command line tool that allows you to easily capture personal notes while you're working.
-Notes captured via the CLI are appended to a daily .txt file that can be stored anywhere.
+Cedar is a command line tool that allows you to easily capture a personal log while you're working.
+Logs captured via the CLI are appended to a daily .txt file that can be viewed anytime.
 Connect your GitHub account to automatically log your daily .txt files.

 ## Installation